 A slight slope of 4 degrees on a hard surface leads up to the main entrance.
 With the exception of during private events, the main double doors will be fixed open.
 Just inside, an automatic door 84cm wide leads into The Exchange and reception.
 This is the only automatic door in the building.

 During private events, such as weddings, all visitors will be clearly signposted to the clock tower entrance.
 3 steps with no handrail lead up from the pavement into the building.
 Wheelchair users will be guided to the rear entrance where the building can be accessed via a shallow ramp.

 After entering through the main doors, you will be presented with the Grand Staircase directly in front of you.

 On your left is the reception desk which includes a lowered section.
 A hearing loop is available in both the reception area and Committee Rooms 1 and 2.

 The area is evenly and well lit, with overhead lighting from both fluorescent and spot lights.
 Low but comfortable sofas with armrests can be found opposite the reception desk.

-Illustrated guides and tickets for our monthly guided tour are both available from reception.
-If you would like an afternoon tea following your tour, please mention it to the receptionist.
+Illustrated guides and tickets for our weekly guided tour are both available from reception.

 The ground floor